Prof. Dr. Robert Hierner at a glance.

 FAQs for Peripheral nerves & Brachial Plexus

 Peripheral nerves can be compared to highly sophisticated cables, that relay information between your brain and the rest of your body.
-The peripheral nervous system is divided into two main parts:
+Prof. Dr. Robert Hierner is a reference in the field of interdisciplinary and multi-professional treatment of peripheral nerve lesions.

 What are the reasons for peripheral Nerve Injuries?